20c/vaping/README.md

 ## Introduction

+Vaping provides the following features:

+- Real-time latency graphing viewable in the browser
+- Line and smokestack graphs
+- Containerized and easy to setup and configure
+- Support for time-series databases
+- Plugin-based design to allow integration with other services
+- Supports distributed setups through message queue

-Vaping was started after years of frustration from dealing with perl and environment management for smokeping.
-It's a simple python daemon which uses asyncio to poll for input and send output through plugins.
+Vaping is a Python daemon which polls for input and sends its output through plugins.

-It has a standalone mode to directly serve realtime graphs, or can use ZeroMQ to distribute.
+It has a standalone mode to directly serve realtime graphs in a browser, or can use ZeroMQ to distribute messages.

 ## Installation